centerpointcomputers/Infrastructure-docs/Recent-Changes-and-Updates.md

 This is a log of recent activity and updates:

-## Planned
+## Working on...

+- Format Google Worksheet to include Household key field prior to import to Planning Center People.
-- Merge Roll Call data with Planning Center
+- Merge Roll Call people list with with Planning Center People app.
+- Export all people from PCP as a precautionary backup.

 ## Completed